 However, if you’re seeing tons of attractions in New York, then invest in the New York CityPASS, because your entrance to the Top of the Rock is included in the costs.
 The New York CityPASS also spoils you, because the Empire State Building?
 Those views are bundled into the price too!

-5. Shop PLENTY on 5th & Madison Avenues
+Shop on 5th & Madison Avenues

 Do you like to throw budgets out the window as much as I do?
 Excellent.
 Then it’s time to do some shopping on 5th and Madison Avenues.

 The most famous department store in this area is Saks Fifth Avenue.
 Although expensive, I adore the window shopping and ogling at flashy designer clothes.
 I always feel as if I’m on the set of The Devil Wears Prada whenever I go to Saks.